 - Brush lobster tails with butter.
 It’s important to coat all the lobster meat so that it stays nice and juicy — this is the best way to cook lobster tails!
 You’ll use about a tablespoon of butter mixture for each tail.

 - Broil lobster tails.
-Broil lobster until the meat is opaque and slightly browned, about 1 minute per ounce of individual tail.
+Place under the broiler, until the meat is opaque and slightly browned, about 1 minute per ounce of individual tail.

 - Garnish and enjoy!
-Finish your lobster tails with lemon wedges and fresh parsley.
+Finish your lobster tail recipe with lemon wedges and fresh parsley.
 You can also serve with melted butter on the side.

 How To Cook Frozen Lobster Tails

 Cooking frozen lobster tails is just as easy as fresh ones, and depending on where you live, it might be preferable to buy frozen tails.
 We’re in Minnesota, so I prefer to buy lobster frozen, as “fresh” is often previously frozen, anyway.
 You do need to thaw them first, so they cook evenly.

 How To Thaw Lobster Tails

-Thawing out lobster tails is a simple step in this easy lobster tail recipe!
-You have two options for thawing:
+If your lobster tails are frozen, thawing them is a simple step in this lobster tails recipe.
+You have two options:

 - Cold Water: Place lobster tails in a zip lock bag and submerge in water for 30-60 minutes, until thawed completely.